stephendongg/stephendongg/README.md

 - 👨‍💻 Previous Internships at @Rokt, @ActualFood @NewYorkFoundling, and many more!
 - 🔨 Love to build: TrentonEats, Prospect Student Ventures, SamplAR
 - 👀 Interested: Human-Computer Interaction, Machine Learning, Interplay between Technology and Society!
+Links:
+- 🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/stephendong/)
+- 🚧 Website under construction!
 <!--
 **stephendongg/stephendongg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.